 SHOULD YOU PAY A PREMIUM FOR CREATIVITY?

-As I pointed out in my post last week, creativity has been on the decline since at least 1984 in some countries.
+As I pointed out in a previous post, creativity has been on the decline since at least 1984 in some countries.
 That means that people entering the workplace from around the end of the 90’s are less creative than their older counterparts.
-With no sign of a reversal in the ‘creative quotient’ it seems to me that there should be a premium paid for anyone with above average creativity in the workplace?
+With no sign of a reversal in the ‘creative quotient’ it seems to me that there will be a premium paid for anyone with above average creativity in the workplace?

-The world is a complex and unpredictable place to do business in, and rightly, CEO’s globally know that creativity is a critical skill and attribute to have inside of their organisations.
-There is an enormous need to pay attention to increasing the levels of creativity, from our children in school all the way through to the most senior levels of organisations, companies and government.
+The world is a complex and unpredictable place to do business in, and business knows that creativity is a critical skill and attribute to have inside of their organisations.
+There is an enormous need to pay attention to increasing the levels of creativity in school going children all the way through to the most senior levels of organisations, companies and government.
+The good news is that creativity can be improved with focus and attention.